 once while you’re in Canada!

 If you’re wondering what it’s like, Bailey put it best “it’s like bowling but way more dangerous”.
-Which is true but with the training, it’s actually super safe and there’s nothing to worry about!
+This is true but with the safety rules and training, it’s actually super safe and there’s nothing to worry about!

 |Location:||Tours travel 27km around Whistler|

 |Rating:||4/5 – Its a great way to see Whistler in one day|